A Dichotomy for Maximum PCSPs on Graphs: Results

 The function $\tau \mapsto (\pi / 2) (1 - \cos \tau) / \tau$, depicted in~\Cref{fig:GW}, is increasing up to $\tau_{GW}$, then decreasing.

 Why would $\maxPCSP(K_2, \G_3)$ be easier to approximate than $\maxPCSP(K_2, K_2)$?
-Consider the Goemans-Williamson algorithm for $\maxPCSP(K_2, K_2)$; the worst-case performance of this algorithm appears in a graph where the embedding into $\R^N$ given by solving the SDP \eqref{eq:sdp} gives all edges an angle of approximately $\tau_{GW}$.
+Consider the Goemans-Williamson algorithm for $\maxPCSP(K_2, K_2)$; the worst-case performance of this algorithm appears in a graph where the embedding into $\R^n$ given by solving the SDP \eqref{eq:sdp} gives all edges an angle of approximately $\tau_{GW}$.
 Observe that $\tau_{GW} > 2\pi /3$ --- so immediately (cf.~\Cref{lem:noTriangles}) this instance is triangle-free.
 So, for this instance an algorithm for $\maxPCSP(K_2, \G_3)$ could just return the entire graph!
 Indeed, in order to create an instance that contains triangles one needs to introduce shorter edges.
 This suggests that a hybrid algorithm, that either selects ``long edges'' or some appropriate selection of ``shorter edges'' (still longer than some threshold), should have better performance.
+The details can be found in~\Cref{sec:tractability}, while the \NP-hardness part of~\Cref{thm:main} is proved in~\Cref{sec:hardness}.

-Our next result is a combination of the Goemans-Williamson SDP for Max-Cut~\cite{GW95} and a rounding scheme due to Frieze and Jerrum for Max-3-Cut~\cite{FJ97}, cf.~\Cref{app:23} for details.
+Our next result is a combination of the Goemans-Williamson SDP for Max-Cut~\cite{GW95} and a rounding scheme due to Frieze and Jerrum for Max-3-Cut~\cite{FJ97}.